ResourcesCo/jx/README.md

 ### `@resources/jx-config`

 This provides for building a config store and a secret store.

+The config store is similar to `$ref`, except the data exists outside of the document.

 The secret store is aware of where within the document it's getting inserted, and can access the rest of the document, and each secret can have restrictions on it based on that.
-For instance, in a document that describes an HTTP request, the secret should only be allowed in the `Authorization` header, and only when the URL is .
-Secrets are added last, so .
-The config store settings are added first, like `$ref` objects.
+For instance, in a document that describes an HTTP request, the secret should only be allowed in the `Authorization` header, and only when the URL goes with the secret, so the input can't send it to httpbin and get back the `Authorization` header.
+Secrets are added last, so they can't be copied around with functiosn like `$ref`.

 ## `@resources/jx-jsx`